AVSLab/basilisk/src/simulation/navigation/planetHeading/planetHeading.rst

 User Guide
 ^^^^^^^^^^
-The user can only instantiate this module, change the i/o names, and add it to a task.
+The user can only instantiate this module and add it to a task.
-The names below are only special in that they are useful defaults.
-Only the `spacecraftStateInMsgName` is actually a default.

 .. code-block:: python